-Performance measure Data reported ^a Percentage of applicants new to USAID 48 percent Leverage / cost share \$1.26 for every \$1 of DIV funding Percent of portfolio conducting a randomized controlled trial 43 percent Number of grantees connected to outside sources of funding after award of grant 11 Number of DIV awards that have been commercialized ^b 4 Number of awards that have scaled up through the public sector ^c 5
+Performance measure Data reported a Percentage of applicants new to USAID 48 percent Leverage / cost share \$1.26 for every \$1 of DIV funding Percent of portfolio conducting a randomized controlled trial 43 percent Number of grantees connected to outside sources of funding after award of grant 11 Number of DIV awards that have been commercialized b 4 Number of awards that have scaled up through the public $\ensuremath{sector}^c$ 5 aDIV provided data for these performance measures as of October 2015.

-Source: GAO analysis of U.S. Agency for International Development (USAID) data. | GAO-16-142
+Source: GAO analysis of U.S. Agency for International Development (USAID) data. | GAO-16-142 Notes:

-Notes: